4d/docs/website/translated_docs/es/Users/handling_users_groups.md

 ## Designer and Administrator

 The most powerful user is named **Designer**.
 No aspect of the application is closed to the Designer.
-The Designer can:
+El diseñador puede:
 - access all application servers without restriction,
 - create users and groups,
 - assign access privileges to groups,